26 Different Types of Moths in Arizona

 by urtica is licensed under CC BY-NC-SA 2.0

-Gluphisia avimacula, otherwise known as the four-spotted Gluphisia moth, is a small moth found in central and eastern North America.
+Gluphisia avimacula, the four-spotted Gluphisia moth, is a small moth found in central and eastern North America.

 Its forewing has four distinct black spots along the coastal margins, giving the moth its unique appearance.